hackathon-nstech/database-nsdocs-consumption-module/docs/architecture/event-flow.md

 *   Event Publisher -> Redis (INCR/SADD)
 *   FlushWorker -> Redis (SPOP/GETSET/SREM) -> DB Save (Update/Insert)

-*(Note: Includes correction placeholders for the 'total' counter logic during updates, which needs further review based on business requirements.)*
+*(Note: This document reflects the current implementation where the total counter tracks state transitions and is decremented when a document leaves a state during updates, but remains unchanged during deletions to preserve historical counts.)*